DefectDojo/django-DefectDojo/KUBERNETES.md

 # DefectDojo on Kubernetes

+DefetDojo Kubernetes utilizes [Helm](https://helm.sh/), a package manager for Kubernetes.
+Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

+For development purposes,
+[minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
-The DefetDojo Kubernetes install utilizes [Helm](https://helm.sh/), a package manager for Kubernetes.
-For development purposes, [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [Helm](https://helm.sh/) can be installed locally by following this [guide](https://helm.sh/docs/using_helm/#installing-helm).
+and [Helm](https://helm.sh/) can be installed locally by following this [guide](https://helm.sh/docs/using_helm/#installing-helm).